One of the most common questions novice writers ask is: “How do I know if I should be writing novels or screenplays?”

 In ScreenCraft’s Five Major Differences Between Writing Novels and Screenplays, we broke down the five elements that separate novels from screenplays and how writers of each differentiate between the two.

 Length isn’t a concern for novelists — at least not compared to the constraints that a screenwriter must adhere to.
 Novels are often hundreds of pages long — well above three hundred to start for the average novel.
 With screenplays, screenwriters have between 90 to 130 pages to tell their stories, using a specific technical format.
 Because of those constraints, screenwriters aren’t allowed to go into lengthy tangents.
-Novelists have the freedom to further explore the backgrounds of main protagonists, as well as sub stories of smaller characters.
+Novelists have the freedom to further explore the backgrounds of main protagonists, as well as sub-stories of smaller characters.

 Genre specification is less an issue for novelists as well.
 Books can be ear-marked under a certain genre, but can also contain many elements of subgenres.
-Screenwriters need to specify simple and direct genre types because that will determine who reads the script and what studios and companies acquire and produce them.
+Screenwriters need to specify direct and straightforward genre types because that will determine who reads the script and what studios and companies acquire and produce them.
 As Rebecca Williams Spindler stated in her article, “If you were to sit down and pitch your screenplay to a Hollywood producer as a Coming of Age, Suspense, Adventure, Sci-Fi, Drama, Romance.
-The producer would raise a confused eyebrow and from their WTF expression, your meeting has hence ended in their eyes.”
+The producer would raise a confused eyebrow, and from their WTF expression, your meeting has hence ended in their eyes.”

 With novels, internal thoughts and dialogue are widely used.
 For screenplays, there is no freedom to fall on that as voice over is considered to be a lazy cinematic crutch.
 Screenplays are a visual medium — actions speak louder than words and inner thoughts are rarely communicated.

 And finally, the formats between the two strongly differ within the range and scope allowed.
 The only budgetary or story setting concerns for authors are those found in the imaginations of their readers — and their own words can aide their readers in that aspect.
-Screenwriters have to pay particular attention to the budgets that their screenplays may call for in order for studios to tell the scope of their stories.
+Screenwriters have to pay particular attention to the budgets that their screenplays may call for studios to tell the scope of their stories.
 The more locations there are and the more extravagant they may be will drastically dictate whether or not a screenplay is considered.
 And if that screenplay isn’t considered, it won’t be purchased.
 If it’s not purchased, it won’t be produced.
 If it’s not produced, no audience will ever lay eyes on it.

 With novelists, all that they have to do is write it — and all readers have to do is imagine it within their own mind’s eye.